-The Civil War Discussion Group will be meeting on Wednesday, May 15th at 6:30 PM.
-Joseph Garrera, the Director of the Lehigh Valley Heritage Museum, will be speaking.
+The Civil War Discussion Group will be meeting on Wednesday, June 19th at 6:30 PM.
+Gary Maursky will be speaking on the navies of the Civil War.
 The group is free and open to the public.
 If you would like more information, please contact Dick Stewart at 610-261-4331.

 Every Wednesday at 6:00 PM

 Bill Richardson, a volunteer and member of the NAPL Friends, teaches a Computer Class for ages 16—Adult every Wednesday evening.
 Personalizing the instruction to the needs of those attending, he covers many aspects of basic computer use, common word processing and spreadsheet programs, and related topics.
 The class is free, and students may attend as many times as they wish.
 Please call or stop by the library to sign up.
 We need your name and phone number in the event of class cancellations.

 *Please note: The computer class is conducted by a volunteer for the library.
 The Northampton Area Public Library is not responsible for any problems that may arise as a result of participation in the class.